Dr Emil's plant-based experiment

 This is a difficult one as I already follow quite a healthy diet so I wonder whether there will be a huge change.
 I am keeping an open mind and embracing the potential for improved health!
 Certainly getting my blood tested and documenting how I feel will provide a more holistic picture about the effects of going plant-based.

 How do you think it will affect your performance in the gym?

 To be honest, I am going to be quite strict with my macronutrient intake despite going vegan so I'm hoping that my performance will remain unchanged.
 I will be on a slight calorie deficit so I expect my body composition to improve in terms of fat loss but I don't think it's a long enough time frame to show changes in muscle mass.
 We'll see!

 Do you have any predictions for what your blood markers will show?

 Surprisingly as a doctor and a nutritionist, I've not had my blood tested before so I am curious to see what the baseline numbers will be (I sent them off today!) so before getting those back it is difficult to say whether anything will improve.
 I will say that I am pretty good at eating a balanced diet and supplementing appropriately so I'm hoping that all will be pretty tip top but if anything is slightly off I'm fairly confident they will improve on a plant-based diet!

 Keep up with Emil’s story on our Instagram account where we’ll be posting regular updates.

-Our Diet and Lifestyle Check Plus is the ideal test to give you a comprehensive insight into your general health, as well as looking at some of the markers that may be affected by a restricted diet such as calcium, iron, vitamin B12, folate, and vitamin D.
+Our Advanced Diet and Lifestyle Blood Test is the ideal test to give you a comprehensive insight into your general health, as well as looking at some of the markers that may be affected by a restricted diet such as iron, vitamin B12, folate, and vitamin D.